OtterClam/otter-docs/docs/ottopia/gameplay/traits.md

 Unlike native traits, wearable items can be categorized by collection.
 In the Otter Kingdom, two collections of wearable items have been released so far: **Gen1** and **Gen2**.

-One of the most notable features of Item Collections is that after a period of time, the collection will be sealed.
-This means that after the sealing, you will not be able to acquire the items of this collection through Portals, Treasure Chests, or Adventures.
-The Otter DAO will determine the release and seal time for each item collection.
+One of the most notable features of Item Collections is that after a period of time, the collection will be enshrined.
+Once the enshrining takes place, these items will not be able to be found or freshly minted from Shell Chests any longer.
+(The items coming along with the Otto minted from Portal are not be affected, though) The Otter DAO will determine the release and enhrining time for each item collection.

 ![Collection](img/collection.jpg)

 ### Gen1

 Gen1 was released on 23rd April 2021 along with the first generation Otto Portals.
 There are currently 596 items in Gen1 with the following breakdown:

 - Background: 76
 - Headwear: 222
 - Object Holding: 110
 - Special Accessories: 62
 - Clothes: 126

+If you've been following OtterClam for a while now you know that we're constantly releasing new items for our Otto NFTs.
+Now that we've reached a large number of items available it's time to bid adieu to the 1st Generation items.

+After **28th November, 2022 8:00 AM UTC**, all Gen1 items will be enshrined.

 ### Gen2

+All added items during 23rd April 2021 8:00 AM UTC ~ 28th November, 2022 8:00 AM UTC belong to Gen2.

+### Gen3

+The moment the Gen1 items get enshrined from **28th November, 2022 8:00 AM UTC**, all new items added afterwards will be part of Gen3.
-Since 23rd April 2021, we have added many items which will be part of Gen2, and will continue to add additional items over time.
-Once the number of items in this collection reaches about 600, we will stop adding items to Gen2 and start Gen3.
-Gen2 will be sealed once Gen3 is underway.
+Once the number of items in this collection reaches about 600, we will stop adding items to Gen3 and start Gen4.

+Make sure to join our weekly games/events for Shell Chest prizes, but you can always crack open some chests from the Ottopia store too!

-Sealed collections may be given rarity and/or attribute boosts after a certain period of time.
+Enshrined collections may be given rarity and/or attribute boosts after a certain period of time.

 ![Collection Timeline](img/collection_timeline.jpg)